jh-1607/LEDBlinkTrustZone/README.md

 - The above code is from "main.c" located in LEDBlink\NonSecure\firmware\src
 - Note the difference between this implemenation and the secure implementation.
 ## Things to note
-- It is possible to define functions within the secure region and interface them with the nonsecure program by means of a region on memory named the NSC which stands for 'Non Secure Callable' Memory.
+- It is possible to define functions within the secure region and interface them with the nonsecure program by means of a region of memory named the NSC which stands for 'Non Secure Callable' Memory.
 I could elaborate on this, but this would lengthen the readme substantially.
     - See "nonsecure_entry.c" in the "trustZone" folder inside of the "firmware" folder of the secure portion of any one of the two examples.
 Also note the typedef within each implementation.